Optimized variance estimation under interference and complex experimental designs

 Another strand of the literature considers variance estimation under other experimental designs than complete randomization.
 Early examples include \citet{Kempthorne1955Randomization} and \citet{Wilk1955Randomzation}, who studied variance estimation under various blocked designs.
 These investigations generally impose structural assumptions on the potential outcomes, such as strict additivity, which limits their applicability.
-A more recent literature has derived Neyman-type variance estimators for some types of blocked or stratified designs without such assumptions \citep[see, e.g.,][]{Gadbury2001Randomization,Abadie2008Estimation,Imai2008Variance,Higgins2015Blocking,Fogarty2018Mitigating,Pashley2021Insights}.
+A more recent strand of the literature has derived Neyman-type variance estimators for some types of blocked or stratified designs without such assumptions \citep[see, e.g.,][]{Gadbury2001Randomization,Abadie2008Estimation,Imai2008Variance,Higgins2015Blocking,Fogarty2018Mitigating,Pashley2021Insights}.

 A related strand of the literature has derived Neyman-type variance estimators for other point estimators than the difference-in-means estimator. \citet{Samii2012Equivalencies} investigate variance estimators for the ordinary least square regression estimator, and \citet{Aronow2013Class} do the same for the Horvitz--Thompson estimator. \citet{Mukerjee2018Using} connect both of these strands of the literature and consider variance estimation for unbiased linear estimators of treatment effects for arbitrary experimental designs.
-These authors use a formulation reminiscent to the one in this paper to weaken the strict additivity assumption employed by \citet{Neyman1923Application} to obtain an unbiased variance estimator.
-They also discuss conservative variance estimation and hint at some of the ideas explored here.
+These authors use a formulation similar to the one in this paper to weaken the strict additivity assumption employed by \citet{Neyman1923Application} to obtain an unbiased variance estimator.